Pre1/Classroom---React-Native-/README.md

 creating the frontend for the classroom's api using React Native.

-### this app is for teachers to CRUD classroms and also managing students.
+This app is for teachers to CRUD classroms and also managing students.